vryzhov/COSC416-2024/lab4/README.md

 CREATE INDEX genre_name_idx IF NOT EXISTS FOR (n:Genre) ON (n.name);
 CREATE INDEX user_name_idx  IF NOT EXISTS FOR (n:User) ON (n.name);

-// Import genres and movies
-WITH 'https://raw.githubusercontent.com/vryzhov/COSC416-2024/main/lab4/' AS base WITH base + "movies-genre.csv" AS uri
+// Import genres and movies.
+Movies properties are stored in Genres file WITH 'https://raw.githubusercontent.com/vryzhov/COSC416-2024/main/lab4/' AS base WITH base + "movies-genre.csv" AS uri
 LOAD CSV WITH HEADERS FROM uri AS row